 Restoration / Repairs:

 If you want to repair a broken gravestone, be sure to consult with an expert in that area, and should not be undertaken without proper training.
-There are many techniques to putting a stone back together, such as using wood dowels, stone epoxy, and colour-matched mortars.
+There are many techniques to putting a stone back together, such as using stone epoxy, and colour-matched lime mortars.
 I’ll leave some materials at the bottom of this post for those interested in reading more, but highly advise that these kinds of repairs are not undertaken without training.
-Simple repairs such as putting a fallen tablet back onto its flat base can be done without aid, and involve putting a layer of lime mortar on the base of the stone with spaces (such as dimes.
-Lead used to be used!) in each corner, and simply placing the stone back onto its base.
+Simple repairs such as putting a fallen tablet back onto its flat base can be done without aid, and involve putting a layer of lime mortar on the base of the stone with spaces (such as dimes or small lead pieces) in each corner, and simply placing the stone back onto its base.

 If you are interested in gravestone repairs, resetting, and restoration, please contact myself or Heritage NL for more information.